 Dallas Retirement Village requests all residents, staff, and approved visitors begin implementing the wearing of face masks, at all times, in common areas.

 Due to the lack of surplus of PPE, we request that all approved visitors (vendors, essential providers, delivery services, etc.) arrive with their own masks.
 Visitors without masks may be restricted from entry.

-At the present time, ONLY essential items may be brought to the residents residing in the Health Center.
+At the present time, ONLY essential items may be brought to the residents residing in Health Services (Assisted Living, Memory Care, Skilled Nursing & Rehabilitation).
 No food is allowed; fresh, boxed, packaged, or other.
 Essential items such as medications not provided by Dallas Retirement Village, vitamins and supplements being provided by family members for the residents are allowed.

-Additionally, all resident laundry in the Health Center will be provided in-house, until further notice.
+Additionally, all resident laundry in Health Services (Assisted Living, Memory Care, Skilled Nursing & Rehabilitation) will be provided in-house, until further notice.